Gliptal/sumo-integrator/doc/README.md

 --lateral-resolution 100
 ```

 **RESULT** - The ego vehicle (red) should drive the loop in the right lane at a lower speed than; the SUMO vehicles (yellow).
-As the former overtake the latter, the subscribed count should first increase and then decrease back to 0.
+As the former overtake the latter, the neighbours count (displayed on the `stdout` device) should first increase and then decrease back to 0.

 ## CHANGELOG